deplicator/HousingTour/README.md

 Search for public property with `/ht <PlayerName>` (see below for full list of slash commands).

-**Public List** brings up a list of all public properties, visit them by click on player name.
+**The List** brings up a list of all properties you can go visit.
+Public properties are denoted with a "p", neighbors a "n", and "y" is yourself.

 #### Join a Tour
 **Important Notice**: This mod can automatically port you without notice _only if_ (1) you are in